nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/stroke.md

 It was found that the logistic regression model that have the first 5 features had the best performance.
 ![feature engineering](/img/stroke/fe.png)

 The 5 feature SMOTE logistic regression model is the best performing logistic regression model so far.
 It predicted 73% of the actual stroke cases (True Positives) and gave a false stroke diagnosis to 27% of the stroke cases (False Positives).

 #### Model 4: K-nearest neighbour classification.
-I have found that the K-nearest neighbour classification for k=4,5,6 gave the highest true positive score of 100% and the lowest false positive score of 0%.
+I have found that the K-nearest neighbour classification for k=4,5,6 gave the highest true positive score of 100% (predicted 100% of actual stroke cases) and the lowest false positive score of 4% (wrongly classified healthy paitents as at risk of stroke).

 ## Summary
 Models used: